 - 2. The numbers around the dial correspond to "stitches per inch" when using the Stitch Regulated sewing mode.
 For example, in the photo above the dial is pointing near the number 10, indicating the machine will sew approximately 10 stitches every inch. - 3.
 When the Stitch Regulator is active, you may select a stitch length from 7-15 stitches per inch by turning the dial to the desired length.
 Most quilters find stitches between 10-11 stitches per inch to be the most pleasing, but you can select a length that suits you. - 4.
-If you stop moving the machine in Stitch Regulated Mode, but do not tap the GREEN button, the machine is still active but will not stitch until you move it again.
+If you stop moving the machine in Stitch Regulated Mode, but do not tap the sewing motor toggle switch, the machine is still active but will not stitch until you move it again.
 Your machine head will BEEP every few seconds to remind you that your machine motor is still ON.
-Tap the GREEN button on any handle to stop the sewing motor completely.
+Tap the toggle switch on any handle away from the white dot to stop the sewing motor completely.